Baseband-processor/Air-Legacy/perl/README.md

 CURRENT VERSION
 ====================

-The latest version of Air::Lorcon2 is: 29.00
+The latest version of Air::Legacy is: 00.00

 **Edoardo Mantovani, 2020**